The Clearing (Wolf Alice album): Background and promotion

 Wolf Alice wrote songs for the album in Seven Sisters, London, while recording took place in Los Angeles with American producer Greg Kurstin.
 The album marks their departure from Dirty Hit, the label under which they released their first three albums, and is set to be released through RCA and Columbia.
 The band detailed plans for their new album on 15 May 2025.
 In a statement, The Clearing was described as "a classic pop/rock album", drawing influence from the 1970s while remaining "rooted firmly in the present.".
 The announcement compared the project to "something close to if Fleetwood Mac wrote an album today in North London".
 It was further characterised as "both playful and serious, ironic and straight-talking", representing a deliberate step forward for the band that conveys "the freeing feeling of finding a moment of peace and clarity".

-To support the album, Wolf Alice is scheduled to tour North America and Europe in September and October 2025.
+To support the album, Wolf Alice toured North America and Europe in September and October 2025.
+On 2 July 2026, the band released a new track "Gospel Oak" as the first of three songs from the extended version of the album, titled The Clearing: B Sides.
+It was released digitally on 19 August 2026, with the physical vinyl edition being released on 21 August 2026.

 Singles

 "Bloom Baby Bloom" was released as the lead single on 15 May 2025, accompanied by a music video.
 The song was noted for its experimental approach, blending atmospheric soundscapes with the band's signature indie rock style.
 Lead singer Ellie Rowsell described it as a "rock song" inspired by Axl Rose but from a woman's perspective.
 She said she aimed to use her vocals as a "rock instrument" and felt she had reached a point where she no longer needed to prove herself as a musician.
-The album's second single, closing track "The Sofa", was released on 11 July 2025, alongside a music video.
-The third single, "White Horses", featuring co-lead vocals by drummer Joel Amey, was released on 8 August 2025, accompanied by a lyric video.
-The music video for the fourth single, "Just Two Girls", was released on 9 September 2025 and starred Lucy Boynton alongside Rowsell.